awsdocs/amazon-emr-management-guide/doc_source/emr-emrfs-iam-roles.md

 If you have clusters with multiple users who need different levels of access to data in Amazon S3 through EMRFS, you can set up a security configuration to have EMRFS assume different IAM roles based on the user or group making the request, or based on the location of the data in Amazon S3\.
 Each IAM role can have different permissions for data access in Amazon S3\.

 This feature is available with Amazon EMR release version 5\.10\.0 and later\.
 If you use an earlier release version or have requirements beyond what IAM roles for EMRFS provide, you can create a custom credentials provider instead\.
 For more information, see [Authorizing Access to EMRFS Data in Amazon S3](emr-plan-credentialsprovider.md)\.
-For more information about EMRFS, see [Using EMR File System \(EMRFS\)](emr-fs.md)\.
+For more information about EMRFS, see [Use EMR File System \(EMRFS\)](emr-fs.md)\.

 ## How IAM Roles for EMRFS Work<a name="emr-emrfs-iam-roles-concepts"></a>